-Estate planning is imperative, but is often overlooked as many families consider their individual situations.
-Many people are dismissive, or don’t believe they have enough money to consider planning for the unexpected.
-However, a proper estate plan will make sure that your responsibilities do not become a burden on your family in the event of your mental or physical absence.
-An “estate plan” does more than guarantee property transfer, it provides a roadmap for loved ones and family so they are taken care of, and your wishes are honored.
-The estate plan answers questions like:
+A proper estate plan helps lighten the burden on your family in the event of your mental or physical absence.
+An “estate plan” does more than guarantee property transfer, it provides a roadmap for loved ones and family so they are taken care of you and ensure your wishes are honored.

 - Who will take care of the children?